clickingmouse/coding-challenges/readme.txt

 -> static.list

-/
-MISSION 2 & MISSION3
-Should be working both are new libraries which I have nevere used before.
-In the end I opted for and SQL string for MISSION 3 as I am very sure that sending a SQL statement would be one of the options available.
+Mission 3
+projects/app-api/src/api/routes/v1/product.route.js
+*validation not applied to this route projects/app-api/src/api/controllers/product.controller.js projects/app-api/src/api/models/Product/index.js ->listSummary used SQL query because, I can test the query directly on an postgresql adminpanel.  path of least resistence prevailed here

-Task 4 -
+Task 4 -  [Optional]

-Due to time limitations.
-I have only did the basic requirement.
-There might have been a more elegant (one liner) way to flatten the nested json , i opted to take the easier way.
+projects/app-portal/src/pages/*
+projects/app-portal/src/App.js

+installed react-bootstrap but didn't really extensively used it Did the bare bones basic, refactored and added isExpired feature

+for the react-router...
+I am not really sure how to do it.

 ps
-all of a sudden i was gett git pre-commit errors, and hence removed the following line from the package.json "precommit": "yarn lint",
+all of a sudden i was gett gitting pre-commit errors, and hence removed the following line from the package.json "precommit": "yarn lint",